Teacher burnout and how to avoid it

 If you feel like you might be reaching a point of burnout, perhaps you’re exhausted, emotional and easily agitated, take a day or two to recoup.
 Your mental health is just as important as your physical health.
 Whether it’s a school day that you take off sick, a weekend or school holiday; take the time to relax and recover when you need to.

 It can be tempting to pack weekends with activities to keep yourself entertained so you don’t just work through them.
 It can be tempting to go to work even when you haven’t slept well and you can feel your eyes closing.
 It can be tempting to want to spend time entertaining family or friends but sometimes you need to take that break.
-You need to stop rest and relax.
-Make sure you do.
+Taking time to rest is a practical tool to avoid teacher burnout.

 6.